Skip to main content Skip to navigation

 4. To identify changes at the institutional level to ensure that RA/MC for PGRs are embedded in transparent processes

-MADE runs from October 2023 to July 2024
+MADE ran from October 2023 to July 2024 and is now completed

-Who works on the project?
+Who worked on the project?

 Principal Investigator: Dr James Burford, Link opens in a new windowDepartment of Education Studies, University of Warwick